SunNadimpalli/SunNadimpalli/_posts/2015-08-08-user-centric-design-for-documentation.md

 ### The Discussions

-During the workshop, while Sandeep Virmani was talking about his vision for technical writers, many participants raised their concerns about the difference between his vision and the current way the documentation process works in their organisation.
+During the workshop, while <a href="https://in.linkedin.com/in/virmanisandeep" target="_blank">Sandeep Virmani</a> was talking about his vision for technical writers, many participants raised their concerns about the difference between his vision and the current way the documentation process works in their organisation.

 It was inferred that Sandeep's vision needs a high level of proactive initiative by the technical writers to insert themselves at multiple points in the UCD workflow and work towards creating better and more usabled products.
 This was in addition to improving the usability of the documentation itself.

 ## In Conclusion

-The session was brought to conclusion by Ashalatha who described how she used the UCD process to distill the old documentation to a lean and usable form.
+The session was brought to conclusion by <a href="https://in.linkedin.com/pub/ashalatha-tom/13/963/abb" target="_blank">Ashalatha Tom</a> who described how she used the UCD process to distill the old documentation to a lean and usable form.
 She was able to reduce the 14 page PDF user manual to a 4 page one that focused on the best way to convey the instructions on how to use the software to quickly achieve customer goals.

 The session ended with some gifts, photos, and a pizza lunch.